gomorpheus/morpheus-docs/release_notes/current.rst

 - Blueprints: AWS Scale Groups created in Cloud Formation and Terraform templates now automatically created in |morpheus|
 - Cherwell: Added ignore ssl flag Cherwell Integration options
 - Cherwell: Expansion of integration to support dynamic business object creation and additional field configurations for advisory change requests
-- Clouds: Added support for 'local firewall' option to Security Mode selection in cloud edit for clouds which do not have native security group support (azure, openstack flavors, amazon)
 - Clouds : Code and Tenant fields added to Cloud Wizard when creating cloud from `Infrastructure -> Clouds ->` :guilabel:`+ ADD`, matching wizard from `Infrastructure -> Groups -> Clouds ->` :guilabel:`+ ADD`
 - Clouds: ``Security Server`` setting for AWS, Azure, Openstack, Open Telekom Cloud, and Huawei Clouds configurations will be automatically set to matching type on Appliance start up
+- Clouds: Added support for 'local firewall' option to Security Mode selection in cloud edit for clouds which do not have native security group support (azure, openstack flavors, amazon)
 - Deployments: Windows Deployment support added
-- Guacamole: Updated 1.0.0 to support Appliances installed on Ubuntu 18.04
 - Huawei: ``af-south-1`` & ``eu-west-0`` Regions added
-- Infoblox: DNS Integration added.
+- Infoblox: Infoblox DNS Integration added.
-- Infrastructure: Storage: Buckets: Huawei OBS Bucket, Open Telekom OBS Bucket creation and management added
-- Infrastructure: Storage: File Shares: Huawei SFS Share, Open Telekom SFS Share creation and management added
-- Infrastructure: Storage: Servers: Huawei OBS, Huawei SFS, Open Telekom OBS, Open Telekom SFS Integrations added
-- Library: Node Types retain Image link when Image is not found.
-    Library Node Types now retain the Image link for Virtual Images that are converted to templates or for another reason no longer synced by Morpheus.
-When the Image syncs back in it will still be associated with
+- Library: Node Types retain Image link when Image is not found, retaining the Image link for Virtual Images that are converted to templates or for another reason not found during a sync.
 - Load Balancers: LBaaS v2 support added for Open Telekom and Huawei
 - Load Balancers: Tenant assignment added
 - Network: Routers: Tenant Permissions added to Routers